 Standard conditions contain general information and operational constraints that generally apply to all water uses unless waived or modified by the District upon a determination that the conditions are inapplicable to the use authorized by the permit.

 The following standard conditions shall apply to all water use permits:

 - (a) All water uses authorized by this permit shall be implemented as conditioned by this permit, including any documents incorporated by reference in a permit condition.
 The District may revoke this permit, in whole or in part, or take enforcement action, pursuant to sections 373.136 or 373.243, F.S., unless a permit modification has been obtained.
 The permittee shall immediately notify the District in writing of any previously submitted information that is later discovered to be inaccurate. - (b) This permit does not convey to the permittee any property rights or privileges other than those specified herein, nor relieve the permittee from complying with any applicable local government, state, or federal law, rule, or ordinance. - (c) The permittee shall notify the District in writing within 30 days of any sale, transfer, or conveyance of ownership or any other loss of permitted legal control of the Project and / or related facilities from which the permitted water use is made.
 Where the permittee's control of the land subject to the permit was demonstrated through a lease, the permittee must either submit documentation showing that it continues to have legal control or transfer control of the permitted system / project to the new landowner or new lessee.
 All transfers of ownership are subject to the requirements of section 40B-2.351, F.A.C.
 Alternatively, the permittee may surrender the water use permit to the District, thereby relinquishing the right to conduct any activities under the permit. - (d) Nothing in this permit should be construed to limit the authority of the District to declare a water shortage and issue orders pursuant to chapter 373, F.S.
 In the event of a declared water shortage, the permittee must adhere to the water shortage restrictions, as specified by the District.
 The permittee is advised that during a water shortage, reports shall be submitted as required by District rule or order. - (e) With advance notice to the permittee, District staff with proper identification shall have permission to enter, inspect, observe, collect samples, and take measurements of permitted facilities to determine compliance with the permit conditions and permitted plans and specifications.
-The permittee shall either accompany District staff onto the property or make provision for access onto the property. - (f) A permittee may seek modification of any term of an unexpired permit.
-The permittee is advised that section 373.239, F.S., and section 40B-2.331, F.A.C., are applicable to permit modifications. - (g) The permittee shall use an available lower-quality water source or alternative water supply in lieu of groundwater unless the permittee demonstrates that it is not economically, environmentally, or technologically feasible to do so.
+The permittee shall either accompany District staff onto the property or make provision for access onto the property.

+(f) A permittee may seek modification of any term of an unexpired permit.
+The permittee is advised that section 373.239, F.S., and section 40B-2.331, F.A.C., are applicable to permit modifications.